Why You Need a Stud Finder in 2025

 - Depth Detection: For most drywall projects, a 1.5-inch scanning depth is all you need.
 However, don’t assume that deeper scanning guarantees more accurate results.
 “Anything deeper is overkill unless you are working on double-layer drywall or custom acoustic paneling,” Niemela says.

 - Live Wire Detection: Home builder Mazzuca says that stud finders are great for everyday projects around the house, like mounting a TV, hanging a picture, or installing a cabinet.
-“But, most people don’t know they can also be used to detect pipes, wiring, and dense objects hidden inside the wall,” he says.
+“But most people don’t know they can also be used to detect pipes, wiring, and dense objects hidden inside the wall,” he says.

 Tips for Using a Stud Finder